Content KPIs

 • Learn from mistakes: In line with the lean startup approach, you should not see “mistakes” as a defeat, but as a gain in knowledge.
 Failures also provide valuable data!
 They can provide you with insights that your competitors don’t have because they don’t experiment as much as you do.

-• Marketing budget: That's why you should always have a budget available for experiments.
-This is the only way to discover new tools and methods that will help you move forward.
-If you try something and it doesn't work, at least you won't have to wonder whether you're leaving potential lying around.
+• Marketing budget: That’s why you should always have a budget available for experiments.
+This is the only way you will discover new tools and methods that will help you move forward.
+If you try something and it doesn’t work, then at least you won’t have to wonder whether you’re leaving potential lying around.

-• Optimize: Sometimes something will neither be a failure nor a success.
-It's not always easy to decide whether to continue investing or not.
+• Optimise: Sometimes something will neither be a failure nor a success.
+It’s not always easy to decide whether to continue investing or not.
 It all depends on how important the measure is and what you expected from it.
 Sometimes even seemingly small things can be decisive.
-For example, you may have created a great white paper, but its title is not appealing to the target group.
-Of course, it is also possible that you have missed the central question.
+For example, you may have created a great whitepaper, but its title is not appealing to the target group.
+Of course, it is also possible that you have missed the actual central question.

-• Research: It is important that you research well in advance.
-If you are sure that your content should actually be much more successful, then invest the time - and keep experimenting.
+• Research: It is important that you do your research well in advance.
+If you are sure that your content should actually be much more successful, then invest the time – and keep experimenting.

 • Strengthen your strengths: Are you in a fortunate position and have scored a hit?
 Try to find out exactly what made this success possible – and repeat it.
 However, this sounds much easier than it is, as many one-hit wonders show …

-What is important in all of this is that if you record your figures and then rely solely on your gut feeling or ignore them for other reasons, you can save yourself the trouble.
+What is important in all of this is that anyone who records their figures and then relies solely on their own gut feeling, or ignores them for other reasons, can save themselves the trouble.
 If you ask questions, you also have to live with uncomfortable answers.
-Favorite projects should not be taboo if they turn out to be inefficient.
-And just because a lot of time and effort has gone into something doesn't mean it has to be kept alive (see "Escalating commitment").
+Favourite projects must not be taboo if they turn out to be inefficient.
+And just because a lot of time and effort has gone into something doesn’t mean it has to be kept alive (see “Escalating commitment“).

 Lean Startup approach